ACCOUNTING & SUSTAINABILITY

 What Are the Fundamental Concepts in Sustainability Accounting?

-Organizations have responded to the demand for more transparency by developing sustainability reporting frameworks.
-Some of the most well-known organizations are the Global Reporting Initiative (GRI), the International Integrated Reporting Council (IIRC), and the International Sustainability Standards Board (ISSB) which seeks to make report more consistent and comparable across industries and geographies.
+The growing demand for transparency is driving the adoption of sustainability reporting frameworks.
+Leading bodies like the Global Reporting Initiative (GRI), the International Integrated Reporting Council (IIRC), and the International Sustainability Standards Board (ISSB) aim to provide consistent, comparable, and credible non-financial reporting across sectors and geographies.